jet2jet/fluidsynth-emscripten/README.md

 # FluidSynth with Emscripten-specific patch

 This repository is based on [FluidSynth](https://github.com/FluidSynth/fluidsynth) repository, and contains some changes to build with Emscripten.

 The original README is here: [README.original.md](./README.original.md)

+To use the synthesizer easily, consider using [js-synthesizer](https://github.com/jet2jet/js-synthesizer), which wraps fluidsynth-emscripten.

 ## Build